MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/help/help-aldoc-generate-help.md

 [!INCLUDE [2023rw2_aldoctool_preview](../developer/includes/2023rw2_aldoctool_preview.md)]

 Generating content based on source code has many advantages such as accuracy, 100% reflection of the current codebase, less error prone documentation, and it saves time.
-The ALDoc tool generates symbolic and syntactical information, code comments, and overall application structure based on input .app file(s).
+The ALDoc tool generates documentation from symbolic and syntactical information, code comments, and overall application structure based on input .app file(s).
 The tool also generates a help site with these reference articles, sorted by the application structure and based on the provided template.

 This article describes the steps to use the tool to generate the documentation for AL .app packages.
 To generate help using the ALDoc tool, the following steps are involved:

-* Install .NET and DocFx v2 prerequisites
+* Install .NET and DocFx prerequisites
 * Install the ALDoc tool from the .vsix file
 * Generate the reference documentation files
 * Build a static web site for the generated documentation